 Bile duct cancer starts in the ducts that carry bile from the liver to the intestine.
 It is categorised into:

-Both gallbladder and bile duct cancers can grow and spread quickly, so early assessment and treatment are very important..
+Important: Both gallbladder and bile duct cancers can grow and spread quickly, so early assessment and treatment are very important.
+These cancers do not cause obvious symptoms at first, which is why knowledge of warning signs and risk factors is critical.

 Biliary tract cancers are rare, but their numbers have been increasing worldwide.
 They are difficult to detect at early stages because initial symptoms may be mild/absent and thus they are often not noticed until they have advanced.